tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/批量处理/批量处理操作/批量恢复归档对象_intl_en.md

 Batch restoring archived objects can be used to restore objects of archived storage type in the inventory.
 This operation supports customizing parameters related to POST Object restore.
 These configuration information will affect the restoration and expiration time of the replica.
-For more information on POST Object restore, see [POST Object restore] (https://intl.cloud.tencent.com/document/product/436/12633).
+For more information on POST Object restore, see [POST Object restore](https://intl.cloud.tencent.com/document/product/436/12633).

 To create a job for batch restoring archived objects, you need to specify the following two parameters: